patofoto/Demon_Klipper_Essentials_Unified/README.md

 # NEW for Version 2.8!!!
 - Better more efficient Klicky actions when Klicky probe is used as Z endstop.
 - More efficient conditional homing during start for inductive probe printers
-- More efficient nozzle cleanig during start for inductive probe printers
+- More efficient nozzle cleaning during start for inductive probe printers
 - Improved Auto E-stop setup, requires unused pin & relay/ssr/transistor connected to the probe's power
 - Improved encoder runout sensor handling!
 Now the encoder will be disabled until layer 2 of the print job!
-- General small macro improvements & tweaks to core assests & more.
+- General small macro improvements & tweaks to core assets & more.
 - Added heat soak skip option
 - Added disable macro flow rate adjustment options
 - Added option to turn off neopixels at the end of the print or leave them on